About

 answer questions from anyone with a sincere heart about

-the Catholic Faith and what Catholics believe in general.
+the Catholic Faith, and about what Catholics believe in general.

 We do the best we can to ensure all our answers are

-loyal to the Magisterium and Teaching Authority of
+loyal to the Magisterium, which is the Teaching Authority of

 the Roman Catholic Church founded by Jesus, Our Lord.